DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/10 Configure Views.md

 Use the [views[]](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/) array to configure views.
 This array can contain strings ([view types](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/#type)) and objects (view configurations).
 Use a string if the default view configuration suits you.
 Otherwise, declare an object that configures the view and specify the [type](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/#type) and [other properties](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/) in it.
 In the code below, the **views[]** array contains the Day, Week, and Month views.
 We specify the [startDayHour](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/#startDayHour) and [endDayHour](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/#endDayHour) properties for Day and Week; Month uses its default configuration.

-To specify the view displayed initially, set the [currentView](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentView) option.
+To specify the view displayed initially, set the [currentView](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentView) property.
 In the following code, the initial view is Week.

 ---
 ##### jQuery